scrthq/Presentations/GitPitch/PITCHME.md

 @[41](We'll check if the stack exists...)
 @[42](If it does, we'll create a Change Set for that stack...)
 @[45](Otherwise we'll deploy it as a new stack entirely)

+---?code=Configs/Demo_VS_Config.psd1&lang=powershell&color=#282C34&title=The shared PSD1 config

+This is the configuration file containing the variable values for each environment.

 ---?code=StdResources/StdS3Bucket.ps1&lang=powershell&color=#282C34&title=The S3 Bucket script